velipso/sink/docs/lib.md

 Integer
 --------

-Sink only operates on 64-bit floating point numbers, but it's possible to simulate operations on 32 bit integers (signed and unsigned) using the `int` namespace, with appropriate two's-complement wrapping.
+Sink only operates on 64-bit floating point numbers, but it's possible to simulate operations on 32-bit integers (signed and unsigned) using the `int` namespace, with appropriate two's-complement wrapping.

 Note that integer functions will operate on lists by performing the operation on each element, just